New Brockton, Alabama

 New Brockton is a town in Coffee County, Alabama, United States.
 At the 2020 census, the population was 1,428.
 The community was named for Huey E. Brock, a settler who came to the region in 1871.

 New Brockton is part of the Enterprise Micropolitan Statistical Area.

 Geography

-New Brockton is located east of the center of Coffee County at (31.381138, -85.924339).
+New Brockton is located east of the center of Coffee County.
 The city of Enterprise is directly to the southeast.

 U.S. Route 84 passes through the southern part of the town as a bypass, leading southeast 7 mi to Enterprise and west 9 mi to Elba, the county seat of Coffee County.
 Alabama State Route 122 runs through the center of town, leading northeast 3 mi to Alabama State Route 51 north of Enterprise.

 According to the U.S. Census Bureau, New Brockton has a total area of 20.7 km2, of which 0.04 km2, or 0.17%, is water.